cgrossi/react-todo-frontend/README.md

-This repo is the front end of a todo application created with React.
-It's live on Surge at [http://stackmusetaskmanager.surge.sh/](http://stackmusetaskmanager.surge.sh/)
+This repo is the front end of a todo application created with React. ---It's live on Surge at [http://stackmusetaskmanager.surge.sh/](http://stackmusetaskmanager.surge.sh/) ---
 It's wired up to a seperate backend running Django and a Postgres DB hosted on Heroku

-# Todo
+# Todo on the Todo's App
 - Add Sort Feature
 - Make Header
+- Build & connect new backend

 ## Available Scripts